absolute8511/ZanRedisDB/README.md

  * ZSet:

 ## Client
-Golang client SDK : `https://github.com/absolute8511/go-zanredisdb` , a redis proxy can be deployed based on this golang sdk if you want use the redis client in other language.
+Golang client SDK : [client-sdk] , a redis proxy can be deployed based on this golang sdk if you want use the redis client in other language.

 ## Roadmap